Umred Pauni Karhandla Wildlife Sanctuary: Wildlife

-Umred Pauni Karhandla Wildlife Sanctuary harbours tiger, leopard, dhole, sloth bear, gaur, nilgai, sambar and other deer species.
+Umred Pauni Karhandla Wildlife Sanctuary harbours Tiger, Leopard, Dhole, Sloth bear, Gaur, Nilgai, Sambar deer and other deer species.

 Birds

 There are more than 90 species of birds belonging to 22 families of 12 different orders recorded in the sanctuary.
 This includes over 10 species of migratory birds and over seven species of endangered birds.

 Reptiles

-The reserve is home to over 26 species of reptiles belonging to eleven families, of which six species are endangered, namely, Indian cobra, Russell's viper, Indian rock python, Indian rat snake, Chequered keelback and monitor lizard.
+The reserve is home to over 26 species of reptiles belonging to eleven families, of which six species are endangered, namely, Indian cobra, Russell's viper, Indian python, Oriental rat snake, Checkered keelback and Monitor lizard.

 Conservation

 Several water management programs have been created by the NGO Wildlife Trust of India.